-In accordance with SEC rules and regulations, our Named Executive Officers ("NEOs") for 2021 include our former Chief Executive Officer ("CEO") our Chief Financial Officer ("CEO") and the three other most highly compensated executive officers serving as executive officers on December 31, 2021.
+In accordance with SEC rules and regulations, our Named Executive Officers ("NEOs") for 2021 include our former Chief Executive Officer ("CEO") our Chief Financial Officer ("CFO") and the three other most highly compensated executive officers serving as executive officers on December 31, 2021.
 Our NEOs for 2021 are the following five executives, who became our executive officers following the Business Combination, each of whom also held their respective positions at Legacy Quantum-Si prior to the Business Combination.
-This CD&A only discusses the compensation of our five NEOs who became our executive officers following the Business Combination for service rendered to us.
+This CD&A only discusses the compensation of our five NEOs who became our executive officers following the Business Combination since our executive officers prior to the Business Combination did not receive any cash compensation for service rendered to us.

-Name Principal Position

-John Stark Former Chief Executive Officer

-Claudia Drayton Chief Financial Officer

-Michael P. McKenna, Ph.D.
-President and Chief Operating Officer

-Matthew Dyer, Ph.D.
-Chief Business Officer

-Christian LaPointe, Ph.D.
-General Counsel and Corporate Secretary
+NamePrincipal PositionJohn StarkFormer Chief Executive OfficerClaudia DraytonChief Financial OfficerMichael P. McKenna, Ph.D.President and Chief Operating OfficerMatthew Dyer, Ph.D.Chief Business OfficerChristian LaPointe, Ph.D.General Counsel and Corporate Secretary